pallets/flask/docs/design.rst

 based on a class that is not exposed to you.

-But there is another very important reason why Flask depends on an explicit instanciation of that class: the package name.
+But there is another very important reason why Flask depends on an explicit instantiation of that class: the package name.
 Whenever you create a Flask instance you usually pass it `__name__` as package name.
 Flask depends on that information to properly load resources relative to your module.
 With Python's outstanding support for reflection it can